WRFan/jailbreak10.3.3/README.md

 in a hex editor, check for "RegistrationOptInRequired", it's there, can't same more, since it's not open source.

-Now you see, the problem is Apple and your carrier don't care about YOUR problems, plus, there's lack of communication between Apple and mobile carriers, so your carrier has a contract with Apple and lets you activate iMessage/Facetime for free (the activation SMS sent to GB if you are in EU):
+Now you see, the problem is Apple and your carrier don't care about YOUR problems, plus, there's lack of communication between Apple and mobile carriers, so assume your carrier has a contract with Apple and lets you activate iMessage/Facetime for free (the activation SMS sent to GB if you are in EU):

 	+447786205094